Dummy runs and strict rules: The biggest production secrets behind Race Across The World

 Race Across The World is one of the most wild challenge shows on TV right now, and the production secrets behind it prove just how intense filming the series must be.

-This season, the hopefuls have been tasked with travelling across East Asia in hopes of winning £20k.
+This season, the hopefuls have been tasked with travelling 16,000 kilometres across Canada in the hopes of winning £20k.
 They get a strict budget, barely any sleep, and are pretty much thrown into looking after themselves and getting to the end point.

 Here’s a full rundown of the biggest production secrets and behind the scenes facts about Race Across The World.
 Do you want an early spoiler about the show?
 It’s definitely not made up.
 How we see it is exactly what happens, the cast aren’t helped out at all.